 3. Send an appreciation video or personalized note

 According to a recent study6, 28% of employees believe the best recognition comes from their direct manager.
-However, 24% want to be recognized by an upper-level leader, like a senior director or CEO.
+However, 24% want an upper-level leader, like a senior director or CEO, to recognize them.
 Just saying “thank you” significantly impacts employee engagement and morale.
 But to make the day special, you can go the extra mile.

 You can encourage your managers and leaders to handwrite personalized thank you notes or cards to hand out or mail to employees.
-Everyone expects e-cards these days, but the time and thought that come with writing out a note won’t go unnoticed.
+Everyone expects e-cards, but the time and thought that comes with writing out a note won’t go unnoticed.
 Plus, it’s a tangible message they can keep in their workspace as motivation even after Employee Appreciation Day has ended.

-If you want to create a company-wide thank you and appreciation video for your workers, make sure it’s visible.
+If you want to create a company-wide thank you and appreciation video for your workers, ensure it’s visible.
 Post the video on your company website, social channels, and employee chat platforms to make it a public recognition and showcase your strong company culture.

 4. Support your employees’ passions

-A Deloitte study7 found that 70% of U.S. workers say volunteering events are more likely to boost employee morale than company-sponsored happy hours.
+A recent study found that 59% of employees say they’re more motivated and loyal to a company if their employer is socially and environmentally responsible7.
 Participating in volunteering activities, whether in or outside the office, shows your employees you appreciate the causes they care about and want to show your support by giving back to them.

 The amount of volunteering opportunities is endless.
 As a team, you can clean up a local park, work in a soup kitchen or a homeless shelter, or host a food drive.
-If you’re not sure what organizations your employees care about most, poll your staff to get their feedback before you begin planning the event.
+If you’re unsure what organizations your employees care about most, poll your staff for feedback before you begin planning the event.

 Another option is donating to charities that your employees support.
-This is a particularly flexible option if you have fully remote employees that live across the U.S. and can’t participate in a local company-wide volunteer event.
+This is a remarkably flexible option if you have fully remote employees who live across the U.S. and can’t participate in a local company-wide volunteer event.

-75% of millennials8 believe it’s important for companies to support different charitable causes.
-You can offer to donate a certain amount of money to donate to your employees’ charity or organization of choice as a one-time payment or on a recurring basis.
-Matching your employees’ donations is another option you can take to show support as well.
+75% of millennials believe it’s vital for companies to support different charitable causes8.
+You can offer to donate a certain amount of money to your employees’ charity or organization of choice as a one-time payment or on a recurring basis.
+Matching your employees’ donations is another option to show support as well.

 5. Plan a creative company outing

-You can also plan fun events for entire teams, like scavenger hunts or trivia challenges with prizes to drive collaboration, boost morale, and give your employees a chance to engage with each other in a fun setting outside the workplace.
-Planning something creative and special will show that you appreciate them and want to treat them to a truly unique employee experience.
+You can also plan fun activities for entire teams, like scavenger hunts or trivia challenges with prizes to drive collaboration, boost morale, and allow your employees to engage with each other in a fun setting outside the workplace.
+Planning something creative and unique will show you appreciate them and want to treat them to a truly exceptional employee experience.

-As always, you don’t want to forget about your employees that may live in other states.
-Virtual games that can be played together across the company are a good option for remote employees.
+As always, you don’t want to forget about your employees who may live in other states.
+Virtual games your workers can play together across the company are a good option for remote employees.
 There are many online platforms you can use to set up a teamed video game tournament with prizes or company swag for the last team standing that will keep them engaged.

 Or, if you want to make an in-person event digital, try a virtual escape room.
 Like a physical escape room, teams solve riddles and complete puzzles within the time limit to “escape the room,” all from their remote location.